 You’re at a party, game, or another social event.
 You take a sip of your soda or water.
 Suddenly, you feel funny.
 Your vision blurs.
 The room starts to spin.
 The next thing you know, you wake up hours later, with no recollection of the night before.
-You may have been a victim of a roofied drink.
+You may have been a victim of a spiked drink.
 It sounds like something that only happens in a movie.
 Unfortunately, it really can happen.
-Fortunately, lawmakers and police are taking this issue more seriously.
-In 2019, a new law was enacted in North Carolina making it illegal to tamper with beverages.
+A new law working its way through the North Carolina house aims to create more punishments for people that spike drinks.

-How Do I Detect if My Drink was Roofied?
+How Do I Detect if My Drink was Spiked?

 Someone spiking your drink is a very big, and very real, fear in the lives of both students and parents.
 It’s one thing to know what to look for if your child or friend has been drinking.
-But what if their drink was roofied?
-Talk It Out NC wants to help you tell if you or your friends have symptoms of being roofied.
+But what if their drink was spiked?
+Talk It Out NC wants to help you tell if you or your friends may be under the influence of a spiked drink.
 Watch out for these warning signs to keep you and your friends safe when you go out.

 1. The Color of Your Drink has Changed

-Many drugs that people use to roofie drinks are difficult to detect, but there are some warning signs to look out for.
-If your previously clear drink has a cloudy look to it that it didn’t have before, that’s a sign that something may have been slipped into it.3.
-Excessive Bubbles
+Many drugs that people use to spike drinks are difficult to detect, but there are some warning signs to look out for.
+If your previously clear drink has a cloudy look to it that it didn’t have before, that’s a sign that something may have been slipped into it.

 If your drink tastes different than it did before, there’s a good chance that it might have been spiked.
 If you notice a bitter or salty taste in your drink, then someone may have added something to it.
 If you ever think your drink tastes funny, don’t finish it.
 Throw it out, and be sure to tell someone in charge.

-Sometimes, by the time you notice that someone spiked your drink or that of a friend, it’s already too late.
-Do you think that you or a friend has symptoms of being roofied?
+Sometimes, by the time you notice that someone spiked your or drink or that of a friend, it’s already too late.
+Do you think that you or a friend may have ingested a spiked drink?
 Know how to spot the signs!
 It’s important that you stay vigilant and know what to look for.
 These are some of the behaviors and indicators that you might have had your drink spiked.

 Sudden Loss of Balance